Mohsem35/AWS-CCP-Certification-Study/Dumps.md

 (Choose 3)

 - **Convertible Reserved Instance** (RI) with a capacity reservation
+> A Reserved Instance is a reservation of resources and capacity for either 1 or 3 years.
+A capacity reservation offers assurance that the customer will be given preference if there is ever a capacity constraint in a Region
 - **On-demand capacity reservation**
+> On-Demand Capacity Reservations enable you to reserve compute capacity for your Amazon EC2 instances for any duration.
-- **Standard Reserved Instance** (RI) with a capacity reservation
+- **Standard Reserved Instance (RI) with a capacity reservation**

-Question 48

-_A purchasing department staff member is set up as an AWS user in the company’s Procurement AWS account.
+_Q48: A purchasing department staff member is set up as an AWS user in the company’s Procurement AWS account.
 At each month-end, the staff member needs access to an application running on EC2 in the company’s Accounts Payable AWS account to reconcile reports.
-Which of the following provides the most secure and operationally **efficient way to give the staff member access to the Accounts Payable application**?_
+Which of the following provides the most secure and operationally efficient way to give the staff member access to the Accounts Payable application**?_

-Have the user request **temporary security credentials for the application** by assuming a role
+**Have the user request temporary security credentials for the application by assuming a role**

+> The staff member should be given the ability to assume a role programmatically with the permissions necessary to run the Accounts Payable application

 Question 49